 If GSC identifies any AMP issues with your website, your web agency can remediate them and use GSC to submit those pages back to Google for re-indexing.

 Digital accessibility involves the practice of making digital platforms, including websites and apps, more accessible for users with disabilities or impairments.
+Web accessibility specifically refers to making website content accessible for all users.

 There are 61 million Americans living with a disability, and they often browse the web using assistive technologies like screen readers.
 Still, an alarming number of popular websites do not meet basic web accessibility standards, which opens those organizations to potential ADA lawsuits because the U.S. Department of Justice has determined all websites must be accessible to comply with ADA.